Welcome to the home care in the news update, where the latest news on home care is collated for your reading!

 "Registered training organisations delivering aged care qualifications will have to ensure their students complete mandatory work experience and face tighter assessment requirements under changes due to be signed off by the Department of Education and Training by June."

-Aged-care workers satisfied with jobs, not with wages - survey (from New Zealand)
+Aged-care workers satisfied with jobs, not with wages - survey (from the New Zealand)

 "Most of New Zealand's 57,000 aged-care workers are satisfied with their jobs but not with their wages, a new survey has found."

 New call for affordable housing for seniors

 "With Australia’s aged care and pension systems essentially predicated on the assumption that seniors own their own home, the increase in the numbers of older people renting or still paying a mortgage will lead to growth in old age poverty unless a national housing policy is developed."